Skip to main content

 • boscalid (Endura): 6.5 oz/A; PHI 0d, REI 12h, Group 7.

 • chlorothalonil plus oxathiapiprolin (Orondis Opti): 1.7 to 2.5 pt/A; PHI 0d, REI 12h, Groups M05 & 49.
-For enhanced control of leaf spots and other non-Oomycete diseases listed, add a chlorothalonil containing product to the spray mixture.
-See label.
+For enhanced control, add a chlorothalonil-containing product to the spray mixture.

 • chlorothalonil plus potassium phosphite (Catamaran): 4.0 to 6.0 pt/A; PHI 1d, REI 12, Groups M05 & P07.
-Do not apply under certain weather conditions (drought and conducive to sunburn); see label
+Do not apply under drought conditions or conditions conducive to sunburn.

 • cyprodinil plus fludioxonil (Switch 6.25 WG): 11.0 to14.0 oz/A; PHI 1d, REI 12h, Groups 9 & 12.
-Labeled for only black rot and Alternaria.
+Black rot and Alternaria only.
 Good coverage is essential for good disease control.
 Use a minimum of 10 gallons/A spray volume.
 See label.

 • difenoconazole plus benzovindiflupyr (Aprovia Top): 10.5 to 13.5 fl oz/A; PHI 0d, REI 12h, Groups 3 & 7.